J-Popcon

 J-Popcon is the oldest and largest convention in Denmark with focus on anime, manga, cosplay and other aspects of the Japanese popular culture.
 It is held in Copenhagen, and hosts the Danish qualification round for the World Cosplay Summit in Nagoya, Japan, one of the Danish qualification rounds for EuroCos in London, England, and the Danish qualification round for ECG in Paris, France.

 History

+Activities

+The event has hosted several activities in the past including a calligraphy event hosted by the Japanese embassy.

+The event also has featured a maid cafe.